A Finite Element-Inspired Hypergraph Neural Network: Application to Fluid Dynamics Simulations: Problem Set-up

 The trained models are evaluated on the test data sets.
-It should be noted that no cross-validation data sets are needed as we do not tune the hyperparameters, but rather follow the choices of the MeshGraphNet baseline.
-As the main purpose of the neural network surrogate model is to generate accurate roll-out simulations, we evaluate the models by feeding the state of the system at a certain time step, i.e. the first time step within each of the test data sets, to the model and compare the predicted system states over the next hundreds of time steps with the ground truth.
-Specifically, we quantitatively compare the similarity between the ground truth non-dimensionalized pressure field $\boldsymbol{p}^*$ and its neural network prediction $\hat{\boldsymbol{p}^*}$ over the prediction roll-out time steps by calculating the coefficient of determination
+As the main purpose of the neural network surrogate model is to generate stable and accurate roll-out simulations, we evaluate the models by feeding the state of the system at a certain time step, i.e. the first time step within each of the test data sets, to the model and compare the predicted system states over the next several thousands of time steps with the ground truth values from the interpolated CFD data.
+We evaluate the model based on the following criteria: \paragraph*{Accuracy \& stability of predicted system states} We quantify the accuracy of the predicted system states by calculating the similarity between the ground truth system state vector $\boldsymbol{q}$ and its neural network prediction $\hat{\boldsymbol{q}^*}$ over the prediction roll-out time steps by calculating the coefficient of determination

-in which the overline $\overline{(\cdot)}$ denotes the mean operation.
+in which $\|\cdot\|_2$ denotes the $L_2$ norm.
+The system state vector $\boldsymbol{q}$ could be either the velocity components $\boldsymbol{u}_x$ or $\boldsymbol{u}_y$, or the non-dimensionalized pressure field $\boldsymbol{p}^*$.
 A higher coefficient of determination indicates a more accurate prediction, up to $R^2=1$ which means perfectly accurate predictions.
+It is also preferable if the network is able to generate stable predictions continuously.
+While it could be difficult to prove the stability mathematically, it is possible to empirically verify it by using the network to predict over a very long period into the future and compare with the ground truth CFD predictions.
+In this work, we deem that being able to generate a stable roll-out prediction over 4000 time steps (equivalent to about 30-40 vortex shedding cycles for the test data sets used in this work) is a sufficient empirical verification of stability.

+\paragraph*{Accuracy of lift and drag coefficients} We also calculate the lift and drag coefficients directly from the predicted system states.
+These statistics are compared with the ground truth values calculated from CFD data.
+In particular, the lift and drag coefficients are calculated by directly integrating the Cauchy stress tensor $\boldsymbol{\sigma}^f=-p^f\boldsymbol{I}+\mu^f(\nabla\boldsymbol{u}+(\nabla\boldsymbol{u})^T)$ at the first layer of mesh away from the surface of the cylinder or airfoil,

+where $\rho^f$ is the density of the fluid, $\mu^f$ is the viscosity of the fluid, $U_\infty=1$ is equal to the magnitude of inlet velocity, and $\boldsymbol{\Gamma}^{fs}$ denotes the surface of the airfoil or cylinder.
+The characteristic length $L_c$ is either equal to the diameter of the cylinder $D$ or the chord length of the airfoil $c$.

+It should be reiterated that the lift and drag coefficients reported in this work are not directly given by the neural network, but rather calculated from the predicted velocity $\boldsymbol{u}_x$, $\boldsymbol{u}_y$ and pressure $p$, without any correction or interpolation schemes like the one used in \cite{Gupta2022b}.

-\subsection{Results and discussion}
+\section{Results and discussion}